TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 22/Psalms 22.19.md

 ---

-But be not thou far off, O Jehovah: O thou my succor, haste thee to help me.
+But don't be far off, Yahweh.
+You are my help: hurry to help me.